 The Libra Group was founded on the core values of integrity, respect and trust – principles that continue to drive the organization today, in business and beyond.

-We do this through a series of managed programs and initiatives which are broadly linked to the themes of community support and assisting people who have been denied or have limited opportunity.
+Libra's wide range of community engagement activities comprise nine initiatives broadly linked to the themes of supporting tomorrow's leaders and assisting people who have been denied or have limited opportunity:

-The HOME Project: The HOME Project was set up in response to the global refugee crisis, the largest since WWII.
-Greece alone has received over one million people in search of shelter and safety from the beginning of 2015.
-The HOME Project aims to provide security, dignity and social integration services for the most vulnerable – to ‘Help, Overcome, Motivate, Empower’.
+The HOME Project: A non-profit organization set up to address the needs of refugee children, who arrive in Greece alone, in response to the global refugee crisis, the largest the world has seen since the Second World War.
+Greece alone has received over one million people in search of shelter and safety from the beginning of 2015; 8,000 lives have been lost trying to cross the Mediterranean.

 Corporate Giving: In addition to operating and supporting our core social responsibility pillars, we are proud to have supported dozens of worthy causes that complement our principal programs.
 These causes fall into the following categories: mental health, education and economic opportunities, humanitarian assistance and cross-sector partnerships.
 We are rarely able to fund causes outside these categories.

 To find out more about Libra Group's Social Responsibility, visit: www.libra.social